HTML Forms are one of the main points of interaction between a user and a web site.

 <form method="post" action="<?php echo htmlspecialchars($_SERVER["PHP_SELF"]);?>"> <input placeholder="name" type="text" name="name" maxlength="30" autofocus required> <input placeholder="email" type="text" name="email" maxlength=60 autocomplete=on required> <textarea name=comment rows=5 cols=40 value=message required></textarea> <ul> <li><input name="list2" type="radio" value="Value 1" /></li> <li><input name="list2" type="radio" value="Value 2" /></li> </ul> <input type="submit" value="Send" name="submit"> </form>

 The name attribute is used to reference elements in PHP, or to reference form data after a form is submitted.
 The value attribute specifies the value that is sent to submit.
-The radio fields use the same name and those does not need foreach because only one selection can be active at a time.
+The radio fields use the same name and those do not need foreach because only one selection can be active at a time.

 Now that we have a form ready to use, we need to make PHP code which fetches submitted data from the field, process it and send an HTML email to whoever is the recipient of the message.